 Foot pain can be extremely debilitating, uncomfortable, and inconvenient.
-Dr. Gabriel Maislos, DPM, FACFAS, FAENS, at Houston Foot and Ankle Care treats patients dealing with foot pain using a variety of innovative treatments.
-Fractures, corns, and calluses are some of the most common foot problems he deals with, but as a board-certified podiatrist Dr. Maislos is qualified to treat a wide range of issues.
+Dr. Maislos, DPM, FACFAS, FAENS and Dr. Lin, DPM at Houston Foot and Ankle Care treat patients dealing with foot pain using a variety of innovative treatments.
+Fractures, corns, and calluses are some of the most common foot problems we address, but our board-certified podiatrists are qualified to treat a wide range of issues.
 If you’re in pain and having difficulty putting weight on your foot, call or schedule an appointment online today.

 Injury, overuse, or other conditions may affect the bones, ligaments, and tendons of the foot, causing you pain.
 Some of the more specific causes of foot pain that Dr. Maislos addresses on a regular basis include: